Skip To Main Content

 Honors Statistics

-This college-level course introduces students to the discipline of statistics as a science of collecting, understanding, and analyzing data.
+This college-level course introduces students to the discipline of statistics as a science of collecting, understanding and analyzing data.

 Read More about Honors Statistics